 Finally, paste the generated keys in the wp-config.php file.
 The three steps are described below in greater detail.

 Step 1: Generate the keys by visiting this web link.
 A set of randomized variables will appear on your screen.

 You don’t need to understand what you see, just copy the values on your screen.
 They are meant to be pasted in your wp-config.php file.

 Step 2: This step will teach you how to access the wp-config.php file.
 You can find it in the root of your WordPress directory.
 Information found in the wp-config.php file includes database names, database host, usernames and passwords.

-There is a folder named public_html at the left hand side of your screen.
+There is a folder with name public_html at the left hand side of your screen.
 This is most often the folder containing your WordPress files.
 Click on it.

 Right-click on the wp-config.php file and select Edit

 Step 3: Last of all, substitute the security keys and salts with the new values you generated in step 1

 It’s that simple.
 You have successfully generated new secret keys and salts for your WordPress website.

 But note that updating your keys & salts will invalidate any user logged in to the site, forcing them to log in again.